What is Regressive Tax?

 Also known as flat-rate tax, these are taxes with a single rate for everyone regardless of their income.
 Common examples are government taxes applied to Social Security and Medicare.

-Regressive tax is generally considered to have a disproportionate impact on those who earn the least amount of money because it doesn’t factor income into the equation.
+Regressive tax is generally considered to have a disproportionate impact on those who earn the least amount of money because it doesn’t factor income levels into the equation.
 Instead, the tax is applied uniformly to everyone in all situations.
-This results in low earners paying a higher percentage of their total income in taxes than high earners.
+This results in low earners paying a higher rate of their total income in taxes than high earners.

 For example, according to the Consumer Expenditures Report published by the Bureau of Labor Statistics, the bottom 20% of U.S. households from an income standpoint spend 15% of their household income on food and 35% on shelter and utilities.
 In comparison, the top 20% of U.S. households from an income standpoint spend just 11% of their household income on food and 33% on shelter and utilities.

 Assessing the same amount of tax on both income groups makes it more difficult for lower-earning individuals and families to afford the basic essentials of living.
 As a result, low-earners also tend to save less money for retirement.

 According to the Consumer Expenditures Report, the bottom 20% of U.S. households saved just 2% of their income for retirement in 2015 while the top 20% of U.S. households saved 14% of their income for retirement that year.